Negotiators in Washington say they haven't finished talking, and haven't given up on providing you with a second $1,200 relief payment.

-House Speaker Nancy Pelosi and Treasury Secretary Steve Mnuchin say they're making progress on a new package that would include more of those "stimulus checks" to give households a financial lift and stimulate the economy.
+House Speaker Nancy Pelosi and Treasury Secretary Steve Mnuchin have blown past several self-imposed deadlines and have continued their bargaining on an economic rescue package that would include more of those "stimulus checks."

-At the start of October, the Democratic-controlled U.S. House approved a new $2.2 trillion bill offering another $1,200 for most people, plus $500 per dependent.
+In early October, the Democratic-controlled U.S. House approved a wide-ranging $2.2 trillion bill offering another $1,200 for most people, plus $500 per dependent.
 But the House needs to get an agreement with the Republicans in charge of the Senate and White House.

 How soon could you get more stimulus money?

-With unemployment still high and with cooler weather bringing predictions of new COVID infection spikes and new lockdowns, many consumers have been hoping for another $1,200.
+With unemployment still high and with COVID-19 infection spiking again in many parts of the country and bringing fears of new lockdowns, many consumers have been praying for another $1,200.

-No one gets any money until negotiators can settle on a bill that would pass the House and Senate, then be signed by the president.
-But the Senate remains a big question mark.
+No one gets any money until negotiators can settle on a bill that would pass the House and Senate, then be signed by President Donald Trump.

-Once legislation is passed, the cash could flow relatively quickly because the government has already been through the process once this year.
+The cash could flow relatively quickly after legislation is signed, because the government has already been through the process once this year.

-But if new relief for Americans has to wait until after the election — regardless of who wins — it's unlikely new stimulus checks would go out before December.
+But if new relief for Americans has to wait until after the election, stimulus checks wouldn't go out before December, at the earliest.

-If your budget is stretched to the limits and you could really use an extra $1,200 right now, here are a few ways to find that cash on your own — and stop waiting for Washington to get its act together.
+If your budget is completely tapped out and you could seriously use an extra $1,200 right now, here are a few ways to find that cash on your own — and stop waiting for Washington to get its act together.

-Cut your insurance bills.
-Car insurance companies have been lowering their rates as Americans have been driving less.
-If your insurer won't give you a break, shop around for a better one.
-And when your homeowners insurance comes due, seek rate quotes from competing insurers and compare them — to get the best deal on coverage.
+Slash your insurance bills.
+Car insurance companies have been lowering their rates because Americans are driving less this year.
+If your insurer won't cut you a break, shop around for a better one.
+And when your homeowners insurance comes due, get rate quotes from competing home insurers and compare them — to get the best deal on your coverage.

 Refinance your mortgage.
-If you've got a mortgage and haven't refinanced yet in 2020, you're overdue.
-Thanks to the lowest mortgage rates on record, more than 19 million homeowners have the potential to reduce their monthly payments by around $300 through a refi, says data firm Black Knight.
+If you've got a mortgage and haven't refinanced yet in 2020, it's time.
+Thanks to this year's lowest mortgage rates on record, more than 19 million homeowners could reduce their monthly payments by around $300 through a refi, says data firm Black Knight.

-Clamp down on your monthly spending.
-Consider dropping your cable and using a less expensive streaming service.
-Fight the urge to order delivery for dinner and make meals in your own kitchen.
+Muzzle your monthly spending.
+Looking into whether you can dump your cable and use a less expensive streaming service.
+Fight the urge to order delivery and make dinner in your own kitchen.
 And, download a free browser extension that will find you the best price every time you shop online.

-Pick up a side hustle.
-Earn extra money by getting yourself a side gig.
-Turn a hobby into a source of income; you can use an online marketplace to find someone eager to pay for your talents and skills.
+Pick up a side gig.
+Earn extra money by getting yourself a side hustle.
+Turn a hobby into a source of income; you can use an online marketplace to find someone who'd be happy to put your talents and skills to work.